kumuluz/kumuluzee-discovery/README.md

 ### Using the last-known service

 Etcd implementation improves resilience by saving the information of the last present service, before it gets deleted.
-This means, that etcd discovery extension will return the URL of the last-known service, if no services are present in the registry.
+This means, that etcd-based discovery will return the URL of the last-known service, if no services are present in the registry.
 When discovering the last-known service a warning is logged.

 ### Executing service discovery only when needed